MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Wait-Job.md

 results of the command in the `$done` variable.

-In this case, after 30 seconds, only the command on the Server02 computer has completed. `Wait-Job` ends the wait, displays the command prompt, and returns the object that represents the job that was completed.
+In this case, after 30 seconds, only the command on the Server02 computer has completed. `Wait-Job` ends the wait, returns the object that represents the job that was completed, and displays the command prompt.

 The `$done` variable contains a job object that represents the job that ran on Server02.